TianhangXiang/FAM/README.md

 ---

 ## 🚀 Training
-Refer to the run.sh
+Refer to the run.sh, MAC contains two training stage.

 ---

 ## 📊 Evaluation
-Refer to the eva.sh, make sure that the pretrain_dir should be set correctly
+Refer to the eva.sh, make sure that the pretrain_dir should be set correctly.

 ---